Natural Remedies for Hair and Scalp "Build-Up"

 Since everybody is different, you may have an overactive gland or two or shed skin cells a bit more slowly than someone else.
 Sometimes the dead skin cells lining the opening of your hair follicle do not shed properly and clog your hair follicles, producing more build up and an itchy scalp.

-Product buildup is the gradual accumulation of products on the hair strands.
+Product buildup is exactly what it sounds like, a gradual accumulation of hair care products that create a waxy layer on the hair strands and scalp.

-The very shampoos and conditioners designed to clean your hair can leave residue on the scalp that accumulates over time.
+So, the very shampoos and conditioners designed to clean and shine your hair can leave residue on the hair and scalp that accumulates over time.
+As build-up increases regular shampoos struggle to remove the film.

 Prepare Your Hair Before Shampooing

-While liquid shampoos and shampoo bars made with detergents may be better at removing residue they also tend to strip both hair and scalp from their natural oils that moisturize the scalp.
+While liquid shampoos and shampoo bars made with detergents may be better at removing residue they can also strip both hair and scalp from their natural oils that moisturize the scalp.
 When you stop using detergents shampoos your scalp will need time to re-balance its oil production.

 Natural Shampoo Bars

-Gentle shampoo bars may have a difficult time removing the build-up of chemicals that have collected in your hair over the years of using liquid shampoos and conditioners.
-The build-up may look similar to dandruff, but it is more localized and does not itch.
+Our natural shampoo bars are very gentle cleansers.
+They may have a difficult time removing the build-up of chemicals and pollutants that have collected on your hair and scalp after years of using liquid shampoos and conditioners.
+The build-up may look similar to dandruff, but it is usually more localized and does not itch.

 Clarifying your hair is a way to remove the build-ups some products leave on your hair which can make your hair dull and lifeless.